modxorg/Docs/en/extras/discuss/discuss.installation/installation-from-git.md

 If you will be working on any of the installed snippets, you will want to set these up as static snippets as well.

 1. Create a new media source pointing to your versioned Discuss directory
 2. Edit the created snippets, mark them as static, and choose the corresponding file in path/to/versioned/Discuss/core/components/discuss/elements/snippets/ and save the page.
   Again, you only need to do that when you are changing snippet code.

-## 5. Have fun.
+## 5. Have fun

 That's it!